With a median loss of $200,000 per company with fewer than 100 employees, payments fraud is on the rise and a real threat anyone.

 Accounts Payable and managing your vendors is something that typically happens in silos, performed by one or two people in the organization or left to an external bookkeeper to handle.
 What are the issues with that setup?
 When accounts payable is managed by just one or few people, several problems arise.

-Scam artists, criminals, and frauds do not discriminate.
+Fraud does not discriminate.
 Anyone whose phone has been ringing with automated calls from unrecognized numbers can attest to that.
 Yet, a common misconception is that only individuals are targeted, when businesses, too, are affected by fraudulent activities.

 And SMBs are particularly at risk.